educatorsRlearners/an-a-z-of-machine-learning/_posts/2020-05-14-a-is-for-aim.md

 Good question.

 True, I already have two blogs: one on [EdTech](https://teachinglearninglearningteaching.wordpress.com/) and another on using [R for data visualization](https://educators-r-learners.netlify.app/).
-However, the real question is if a Google search for "data science blog" returns nearsly half a BILLION results[^1], why should ***I*** create one?
+However, the real question is if a Google search for "data science blog" returns nearly half a BILLION results[^1], why should ***I*** create one?

 Surely any opinion piece I write will have been written better by someone more qualified, right?